mrcavalcanti/mosaicoo/docs/sources/installation/rpm.md

 sudo nano /etc/yum.repos.d/grafana.repo
 ```

-Choose if you want to install the Open Source or Enterprise edition of Grafana and enter the information from the edition you've chosen into `grafana.repo`.
-If you want to install the beta version of Grafana you need to replace the URL with a beta URL from the table above.
+Choose if you want to install the Open Source or Enterprise edition of Mosaicoo and enter the information from the edition you've chosen into `grafana.repo`.
+If you want to install the beta version of Mosaicoo you need to replace the URL with a beta URL from the table above.

-> We recommend all users to install the Enterprise Edition of Grafana, which can be seamlessly upgraded with a Grafana Enterprise [subscription](https://grafana.com/products/enterprise/?utm_source=grafana-install-page).
+> We recommend all users to install the Enterprise Edition of Grafana, which can be seamlessly upgraded with a Mosaicoo Enterprise [subscription](https://grafana.com/products/enterprise/?utm_source=grafana-install-page).

 For Enterprise releases: